-Jar of homemade peanut butter granola
+Jar of homemade vegan peanut butter granola.

 Why You’ll Love This Recipe